DataScienceUB/DeepLearningMaster20192020/README.md

 ## DeepLearningMaster Repository

-This repository contains notebooks used in DEEP LEARNING COURSE of the MASTER OF FUNDATIONS IN DATA SCIENCE of the Universitat de Barcelona.
+This repository contains notebooks used in DEEP LEARNING COURSE of the MASTER ON FOUNDATIONS OF DATA SCIENCE of the Universitat de Barcelona.

 ## Course Description